krzysztofj1234567890/computer-science-basics-tutorials/Architecture/data_architect_interview.md

 ### Feature stores

+In machine learning, a feature is simply an input variable used by a model to make predictions.

+Example: Predicting house prices.
+Features might be:
+- square_feet
+- num_bedrooms
+- location
+- year_built

 | Characteristic                              | Description                                                             |
 | ------------------------------------------- | ----------------------------------------------------------------------- |
 | **Online & Offline stores**                 | Separate low-latency (real-time) and batch (training) stores            |